JonathanKelsi/pwnable.kr/asm.md

 Before doing that, there are 2 observations we need to make here:

-* the path of the file read by the shellcode is stored in the very last bytes, and is terminated by the `A` character - to avoid a null byte.
+* the path of the file read by the shellcode is stored in the very last bytes, and is terminated by the `A` character - to avoid a null byte inside the shellcode.

-* the program `xor`s the last byte of the path with `0x41` - to avoid a null byte, and so if we change the length of the path, we need to change the offset of the `xor` instruction accordingly.
+* the program `xor`s the last byte of the path with `0x41` - to get that nullbyte back, and so if we change the length of the path, we need to change the offset of the `xor` instruction accordingly.

 Having that in mind, a quick modification of the shellcode is to change the path to `/tmp/a/flag`.
 The length of this new path is the same as `/etc/passwd`, so we don't need to change the offset of the `xor` instruction: